-The recently unveiled Lamborghini Huracan has been spotted on the public roads of Italy as the supercar in question was seen near its factory, doing some testing.
+The recently unveiled Lamborghini Huracan has been spotted on the public roads of Italy as the supercar in question was seen near its factory, salve doing some testing.

-The Lamborghini Huracan may have been officially unveiled a couple of months ago and then seen at the Swiss automotive event in Geneva, but that doesn’t mean that testing the supercar is completed and, for sale in fact, the official successor of the Gallardo has been spotted once again, outside its factory, performing a series of tests.
+The Lamborghini Huracan may have been officially unveiled a couple of months ago and then seen at the Swiss automotive event in Geneva, drug but that doesn’t mean that testing the supercar is completed and, for sale in fact, the official successor of the Gallardo has been spotted once again, outside its factory, performing a series of tests.
 The supercar in question wasn’t wearing any camouflage.

 As you probably already know so far, the Lamborghini Huracan is taking its power from a mid-engine 5.2 liter V10 unit, the same one from the Gallardo, which has been updated and it’s now producing a total output of 610 HP (448 kW) and a peak torque of 560 Nm (413 lb-ft).
 The engine is taking its power to the all-wheel drive system through a seven-speed dual clutch transmission, but another gearbox is expected to be offered in the future, along with several rear-wheel drive special editions.
 The Huracan can accelerate from 0 to 100 km/h (62 mph) in 3.2 seconds and it can reach a top speed of 325 km/h (202 mph).